Sign In Chef

 Need a lacto ovo vegetarian breakfast?
 Rich Jelly Scones could be an amazing recipe to try.
 This recipe serves 4.
 For $1.8 per serving, this recipe covers 18% of your daily requirements of vitamins and minerals.
 One serving contains 640 calories, 14g of protein, and 29g of fat.
 Not a lot of people really liked this European dish.
 2 people found this recipe to be tasty and satisfying.
 It is brought to you by Foodista.
 A mixture of salt, butter, baking powder, and a handful of other ingredients are all it takes to make this recipe so delicious.
 From preparation to the plate, this recipe takes approximately 45 minutes.
 Overall, this recipe earns a rather bad spoonacular score of 40%.
 If you like this recipe, take a look at these similar recipes: Rich Sour Cream Scones, from 1928, Currant Jelly Scones, and Peanut Butter and Jelly Scones.

-Cream Sherry, Port, and Moscato d'Asti are my top picks for Scone.
+Scone on the menu?
+Try pairing with Cream Sherry, Port Wine, and Moscato d'Asti.
 A common wine pairing rule is to make sure your wine is sweeter than your food.
 Delicate desserts go well with Moscato d'Asti, nutty desserts with cream sherry, and caramel or chocolate desserts pair well with port.
-The NV Johnson Estate Cream Sherry with a 5 out of 5 star rating seems like a good match.
-It costs about 19 dollars per bottle.
+One wine you could try is NV Solera Cream Sherry.
+It has 4.5 out of 5 stars and a bottle costs about 17 dollars.

 » Get this wine on Amazon.com